 Some people claim that it’s impossible to brush their beard when it isn’t wet.
 This is the number one reason most people give for brushing their beard in the shower.

 For those with more stubborn, curly beards, it is sometimes necessary to run through your beard with a wide-toothed beard comb (Amazon Link) before brushing.
-This will de-tangle the hairs, resulting in the brush gliding through your beard.
-Fewer snags equal fewer breakages.
+This should de-tangle the hair, making it easier for the brush to glide through.